RevolvingMadness/MCUltimate/README.md

 ## Releases

 I will try my best to release a new version every week.
-If I do release a new version, it will be on Friday and If I cant release a new version I will try to release as soon as possible
+If I do release a new version, it will be on Friday and If I cant release a new version I will try to release one as soon as possible!